Wayward cat captured at JFK Airport after a week on the lam

-NEW YORK (AP) - A frisky can that got loose at New York's Kennedy Airport has been captured after more than a week on the lam.
+NEW YORK (AP) - A frisky cat that got loose at New York's Kennedy Airport has been captured after more than a week on the lam.

 WABC-TV reports that Pepper the cat was lured out of hiding early Saturday.